Phuture-Finance/phuture-subgraph/README.md

     file: ./src/mappings/phuture/vTokenFactory.ts
 ```

-Here you define all smart-contract which we are listening, and the mapping between event and event handler, in such case subgraph node would be listening `VTokenCreated` events, and executing `handleVTokenCreated` handler function with the event data.
-To show how application store this entity lets have an example of the code of this handler:
+Here you define all the smart contracts which we are listening, and the mapping between event and event handler, in such case subgraph node would be listening `VTokenCreated` events, and executing `handleVTokenCreated` handler function with the event data.
+To show how application stores this entity lets have an example of the code of this handler:

 ```typescript
 export function loadOrCreateVToken(address: Address): vToken {